girishbapat/microservices/README.md

 "# microservices"
-Project showcasing different micro-services related functionalities Version
+Project showcasing different micro-services related functionalities. <br>
+Version history<br>
-Initial versions 1.0 and above are focusing on basic micro-services and user micro-service is dependent on department micro-service and pulling details using resttemplate.
+Initial versions 1.0 and above are focusing on basic micro-services and user micro-service is dependent on department micro-service and pulling details using resttemplate.<br>